Nautical Signal Flags

 Do you prefer sterling silver, leather or rubber?

 How long?
-(Keep in mind 18” is the most common necklace size)
+(Keep in mind 18" is the most common necklace length.)

 2. Choose your charms: